How to make a Chinese Xun

 To help you maintain a uniform wall thickness across both halves of the chamber, use a bent out paper-clip to create a guideline.
 Hold the paper-clip between your thumb and index finger, using your index finger as a guide.
 Try to avoid repositioning the paper-clip in your hands between marking the two halves of the chamber.

 Hollow out the chamber with a wire loop tool.
-You may use a brought tool, but a paper-clip bent into a scoop works almost as well.
+You may use a bought tool, but a paper-clip bent into a scoop works almost as well.
 Start with heavy cuts to get things moving but as you approach the walls be more careful - you do not want to cut through.
-Use your fingers in a vice-grip to gauge the wall thickness at different points, then use light scraping cuts to make any final adjustments.
+Feel the clay between your thumb and index finger to gauge the wall thickness at different points, then use light scraping cuts to make any final adjustments.
 Do not cut out the blow hole at this stage.

 Bring the two halves of the chamber together and correct any misalignments between them.
 Don't worry about small gaps and variations, they will be filled later.

-On its own, leather hard clay will not readily stick together, to join the two parts slip is used as a glue.
+On its own, leather hard clay will not readily stick together, to join the two parts slip, a thin watery clay, is used as a glue.
+You can create slip from your clay by letting some chunks of clay dry fully, then mixing them about 1 to 1 by volume with water.
 To give the slip something to bind to, heavily score the mating faces of both halves using the corner of a knife, needle tool or similar.